This is the fifteenth in a series of reviews of the best dive resort locations around the world. In this post, the focus is Anda, Bohol, Philippines.

 Bacong – steep wall to 20 meters, rich corals, sea fans, seahorses, stonefish, turtles, large resident bumphead parrotfish

-Vergin – two walls to 27 meters (90 feet) with sandy bottom, rich reef, turtles and triggerfish
+Vergin – two walls to 27 meters (90 feet) with a sandy bottom, rich reef, turtles and triggerfish

 Dap Dap – rich corals in 3-5 meters (10-16 feet), wall to 20 meters (68 feet), big variety of marine life